Rangers vs. Tigers Player Props Betting Odds

 MLB Props Today: Texas Rangers

-- The Rangers' Martin Perez (7-3) will make his 16th start of the season.
+- The Rangers' Dane Dunning (6-1) will make his 10th start of the season.

 |Opponent